Slow Cooker Asian Chicken

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This recipe for Slow Cooker Asian Chicken has only 15.5 net carbs if you’re careful to use the Sugar-Free Apricot Preserves and Tamarind Concentrate that I recommend.
-Even with those ingredients, it’s probably too high in carbs for Keto diet plans.
+Even with those ingredients, it’s too high in carbs for Keto diet plans but might work for some carb-conscious eaters.
 It would be limited to phase 2 or 3 for the original South Beach Diet.

 Find More Recipes Like This One: